near/nearcore/docs/architecture/how/serialization.md

 //   ...the same feature in all dependent crates...
 // ]
 //
-// mark your crate in `tools/protocol-schema-check/Cargo.toml`
+// Lastly, mark your crate in `tools/protocol-schema-check/Cargo.toml`
 // as dependency with `protocol_schema` feature enabled

 use near_schema_checker_lib::ProtocolSchema;